 Whether you prefer to ski indoors or outdoors, it’s in your best interest to wrap up suitably for the conditions.
 It is crucial for skiers to control their temperature and wear waterproof layers, and it’s simultaneously important to stay dry and remain as fresh as possible during the long days.
-It can be a fine balance to master, although we have created the ultimate guide to help you manage it.
+It can be a fine balance to master, but we have created the ultimate guide to help you manage it.

 How do base layers work?

-The base layer is the layer closest to the skin, intended to act as a ‘second skin’ throughout your day.
+The base layer is the layer closest to the skin, intended to act as a ‘second skin’ throughout the day.
 Base layers provide a layer of warmth, while wicking away your sweat to keep you fresh, warm and comfortable when being active in different climates, conditions and environments.

 There are a few different types of base layers – and other essential layers – which should be kept in mind when choosing what’s right for you, as each are designed with specific purposes to suit everyone.

 Base layers are designed to be tight-fitting in order to retain heat underneath other removable layers that can be added or taken off depending on your comfort.